 There are many scenarios that can be experienced early in recovery.
 You may run into your old friends who still use substances and ask you to hang out, or you may pass the old corner tavern or another familiar hangout where you used to use drugs and alcohol.
-Transitioning back to your daily live and routine after treatment can cause a lot of stress, and the way to combat that stress is doing things and going to places that provide a sense of comfort— even if it leads back to substance use and addiction.
+Transitioning back to your daily live and routine after treatment can cause a lot of stress, and the way to combat that stress is by doing things and going to places that provide a sense of comfort— even if it leads back to substance use and addiction.

 If you feel the strong pull associated with old friends and places that were tied to your addiction, change your routes and fill your day with recovery-based activities, such as Twelve Step meetings and hanging out with friends who are in recovery.
-If the stress of temptations and cravings become too much for you to deal with, contact your sponsor or supportive family and friends.
+If the stress of temptations and cravings becomes too much for you to deal with, contact your sponsor or supportive family and friends.

 Avoid Complacency— Be Proactive

-A big reason why people relapse is because they simply quit working their recovery program.
+A big reason why people relapse is that they simply quit working their recovery program.
 As people move from drug and alcohol rehab into their aftercare plan, motivation to stay in recovery can start to dwindle.
 If you are feeling a lack of motivation, you may find yourself saying the following:

 “I don’t really need to go to a meeting today; I just don’t feel like it.”

-“I am doing really well and have been sober for awhile… why do I need to talk to my sponsor?”
+“I am doing really well and have been sober for a while… why do I need to talk to my sponsor?”